alphagov/notify-support/_content/principles.markdown

 5. Talk their language

-    Use the same terminology as the person you’re talking to.
-Do the careful work of translating your message into their words, not vice versa.
+    Use the same terminology as the person asking the question, unless you’re introducing a word that someone will need to know to find the thing.

 6. Copy and paste with care